A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

-We obtained spectra of the gold- and silver-sample transients and their host galaxies from a variety of telescopes: the Spectral Energy Distribution Machine (SEDM; \citealt{Blagorodnova2018,Rigault2019}), the Alhambra Faint Object Spectrograph and Camera (ALFOSC\footnote{http://www.not.iac.es/instruments/alfosc/}) on the Nordic Optical Telescope (NOT; \citealt{Djupvik2010}), the Double Beam Spectrograph (DBSP; \citealt{Oke1982}) on the 200-inch Hale telescope at Palomar Observatory, the Spectrograph for the Rapid Acquisition of Transients (SPRAT; \citealt{Piascik2014}) on LT, the Low Resolution Imaging Spectrometer (LRIS; \citealt{Oke1995}) on the Keck~I 10-m telescope, Binospec \citep{Fabricant2019} on the MMT, the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy (OSIRIS) on the Gran Telescopio Canarias (GTC; \citealt{Cepa2000}), and the Device Optimized for the LOw RESolution (DOLORES) on the Telescopio Nazionale Galileo (TNG).
-The SEDM pipeline is described in \citet{Rigault2019}, the SPRAT pipeline is based on the FrodoSpec pipeline \citep{Barnsley2012}, the P200/DBSP pipeline is described in \citet{Bellm2016}, and the Keck/LRIS pipeline \texttt{Lpipe} is described in \citet{Perley2019lpipe}.
+\edit2{Spectra of the transients and their host galaxies were obtained using} a variety of telescopes: the Spectral Energy Distribution Machine (SEDM; \citealt{Blagorodnova2018,Rigault2019}), the Alhambra Faint Object Spectrograph and Camera (ALFOSC\footnote{\url{http://www.not.iac.es/instruments/alfosc/}}) on the Nordic Optical Telescope (NOT; \citealt{Djupvik2010}), the Double Beam Spectrograph (DBSP; \citealt{Oke1982}) on the 200-inch Hale telescope at Palomar Observatory, the Spectrograph for the Rapid Acquisition of Transients (SPRAT; \citealt{Piascik2014}) on LT, the Low Resolution Imaging Spectrometer (LRIS; \citealt{Oke1995}) on the Keck~I 10-m telescope, Binospec \citep{Fabricant2019} on the MMT, the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy (OSIRIS) on the Gran Telescopio Canarias (GTC; \citealt{Cepa2000}), \edit1{the Gemini Multi-object Spectrograph (GMOS; \citealt{Hook2004}) on Gemini North,} and the Device Optimized for the LOw RESolution (DOLORES) on the Telescopio Nazionale Galileo (TNG).